Jatz/PeopleCodeTools/README.md

 - Removing blank spaces (tidy_remove_blank_spaces)
 - Removing the PSAPPSRV header text to make the trace file easier to read (tidy_remove_psappsrv_headers).

 The tidy_remove_psappsrv_headers is disabled in the default settings.
-Feel free to set this to true in the user settingss for this plugin.
+Feel free to set this to true in the user settings for this plugin.

 Note: This tool will not work so well on large files (i.e. files greater than 8 MB), taking up to 60 seconds for 15 MB files.